 Founder, On-Belay Medical

-On-Belay Medical had its unofficial beginning on September 15, 2011 on a football practice field with just four words, “Dad, feel my chest.”
-They were spoken by Luke, the 11 year old son of our Founder and CEO, Mark Slaughter.
+On-Belay began on a football practice field on September 15, 2011 with four words, “Dad, feel my chest.”
+They were spoken by Luke, the 11-year-old son of our Founder and CEO, Mark Slaughter.

 An ER doctor stood just a few yards away, and after a quick evaluation of Luke, says “Take him to the hospital, now.”
 The world had just stopped spinning. . .

 The hospital was a mile away and Luke was hurried through the ER.
 Within minutes, electrodes were placed on his chest and the monitor showed his heart was racing at 245 beats per minute.
 Three hours later, and still stuck at 245 bpm, the doctors decided to stop Luke’s heart from beating for 8 seconds.
 (It was the longest 8 seconds of Mark’s life.)
 Thankfully, the “reboot” worked and Luke’s heart began to return to it’s normal rhythm.

 A few days later at Vanderbilt Children’s Hospital, a 5 hour procedure was performed to “fix” Luke’s heart.
 Thankfully, it too was successful.

 Mark’s family left Vanderbilt with a sore but healthy son and brother.
 Luke would have no restraints on a long and healthy life and the family felt incredibly thankful.
 However, during the week-long ordeal, promises were made and Mark’s life was about to undergo a drastic change.

 Within months a new company called “On-Belay” Medical was born.
 The name On-Belay was chosen as it is a rock climbing term that is best described as, “One Secured By Another”.
 The company’s goal was simple; convert profits found in the medical device industry into philanthropy.
 There would be no fundraising because the profits that create most of the ethical issues found in the industry would be more than enough.